Color theory for Fashion.

 As I sit here to type, the usual issues come up:

-A flood of topics and ideas, images, and discussions about color come up.
+A flood of topics, feelings, ideas, images, MEMORIES,and discussions about color come up when I start to think about COLOR AND FASHION

-THERE IS SO MUCH I WANT TO SHARE WITH YOU!!!!!
+THERE IS SO MUCH I WANT TO SHARE WITH YOU about color in fashion!!!!!

-If you didn’t have such an experience, then it’s worth revisiting.
-If you haven’t been there yet, GET THIS BOOK as a first step!
+If you didn’t have such an experience, then it’s worth looking into a good color theory board.

-If you read through the whole book you can really have a blast watching your eyes changed.
-(This is probably best done with a great teacher beside you or a friend to do the book with).
+If you read through the whole book you can really have a blast feeling your eyes change with each exercise.
+(This is probably best done with a great teacher beside you or a friend who understands the process to do the book with).

-Well, when I was in school, it was Josef Albers’ Interaction of Color, which was pretty dry.
+When I was in school, it was Josef Albers’ Interaction of Color, which was pretty a dry paperback.

 See the brown box in the orange bar at the bottom?
 Okay.